fall view of campus

 The College’s role in the state presents a singular opportunity for scholars committed to the large-scale impact of their scholarship while also providing a significant responsibility to be knowledgeable, engaged actors through their work and programs.
 As the only four-year, public institution in the state, members of the College of Education community bear the substantial weight of connecting research to practice informing policy and action directly.
 No university in the country enjoys such immediate access to the state-level policy environment.

 The College has over 1,100 students studying across four baccalaureate program areas and eight graduate programs offering MS, Ph.D., and Ed.D. degrees, along with a range of post-graduate certificates in Counseling and Education.
 More than 50 full-time faculty, 20 professional staff, and 15 graduate assistants bring these programs to life.
 The College is home to the Wellspring Counseling Clinic, the Science & Mathematics Teaching Center, the Literacy Research Center and Clinic, the UW Early Care and Education Center, the Trustees Education Initiative, the Wyoming Early Childhood Outreach Network, and the Wyoming School-University Partnership.
 The College has more than 24,000 living alumni.
-More than 3,300 currently work in Wyoming’s public schools.
+More than 3,300 alumni currently work in Wyoming’s public schools.

-The College of Education is currently led by the John P. Ellbogen Interim Dean, Jenna Shim.
+The College of Education is currently led by the John P. Ellbogen Dean, Jenna Shim.
 Shim, a professor in the School of Teacher Education, has served as the associate dean for academic affairs and graduate studies in the University of Wyoming’s College of Education for the past three years.
-She joined the UW faculty in 2009 and also has served as associate director in the School of Education; program coordinator for the English as a Second Language (ESL) graduate program in the School of Teacher Education; and founder of the annual Wyoming ESL and DLI (dual language immersion) Conference.
+She joined the UW faculty in 2009 and has also served as associate director in the School of Education; program coordinator for the English as a Second Language (ESL) graduate program in the School of Teacher Education; and founder of the annual Wyoming ESL and DLI (dual language immersion) Conference.

 Nestled amid the beauty of two mountain ranges in southeastern Wyoming, you will find the nationally recognized teaching and research institution, the University of Wyoming (UW).
 Established as a land-grant institution in 1886 when Wyoming was still a territory, UW has since grown to nearly 200 areas of study, drawing approximately 12,000 students from all 50 states and 83 countries.
 UW is known for its accomplished faculty and world-class facilities, its low student/faculty ratio, and quality undergraduate and graduate programs within its colleges of Agriculture, Life Sciences and Natural Resources, Arts & Sciences, Business, Education, Engineering & Physical Sciences, Health Sciences, Law, and the Honors College, as well as the School of Energy Resources, School of Computing, and the Haub School of Environment and Natural Resources.
-To learn more: http://www.uwyo.edu
+To learn more, please visit http://www.uwyo.edu.

 To Apply:

-The University of Wyoming, in consultation with Summit Search Solutions, Inc., will begin a confidential review of application materials immediately and continue until the position is filled; parties who apply by October 20th will be given first consideration.
-Please submit a CV/resume and a letter that explains your interest and related experience/qualifications, upon application.
+The University of Wyoming, in consultation with Summit Search Solutions, Inc., will begin a confidential review of application materials immediately and continue until the position is filled; parties who apply by October 16th will be given first consideration.
+Please submit a CV/resume and a letter of interest upon application.
 All applications and nominations will be held in confidence.
+To apply online, go to: https://theapplicantmanager.com/jobs?pos=su426

 For more information or to offer recommendations or nominations: